Ski and Snowboard Hire

 Value - If you’re a value focused customer, you’ll be glad to know that finding low prices are a priority for us too.
 Our considerable experience, expertise and wide network of connections means we’re confident we’re rarely beaten when it comes to finding high quality ski gear at great rates.

-Convenience - Who wants to spend time traipsing around looking for a ski hire location in an obscure place on the resort outskirts when there are plenty a snowball’s throw from your accommodation?
-We’ll find the closest operator offering quality gear at great prices so that you can pick up your equipment fast and start having fun right away.
+Convenience - Who wants to spend time traipsing around looking for a ski hire location in an obscure place on the resort outskirts when our partner Skiset has the biggest shop network in the Alps?
+We’ll find our closest partner rental shop so that you can pick up your equipment fast and start having fun right away.

 Choice - With so many well-established connections with great ski hire firms in each resort, we can offer a choice of ski equipment hire options for adults and children alike that’s often peerless.
 Whatever your style and standard, you’ll find a fantastic selection of ski equipment options with NUCO Travel

-Knowledge - NUCO Travel has been in the ski package holiday business since our founder introduced the world to the ski chalet break way back in 1932.
-And even today, most of our staff have each spent at least one season working in resorts across Europe and elsewhere.
+Knowledge - Most of our staff have each spent at least one season working in resorts across Europe and elsewhere.
 Snowsports are in our blood and while we don’t get complacent and are constantly topping up our skiing smarts, when you’ve been in the business as long as we have, you must be doing something right!

 You can sort out your ski hire personally ̶ and in each resort there are plenty of outlets to choose from.
 But unless you’re both an experienced skier/snowboarder and have dealt with a particular firm there for your ski gear, you can’t be assured that you’ll get a good price and quality equipment that suits your style and aptitude level.
 With NUCO Travel you’re about ten steps ahead because we have well established connections with the best ski hire companies close to your resort accommodation, work hard to find cost-effective deals, and prioritise kit from the best brands and manufacturers.
 Our main ski hire partner is Skiset, which has over 700 rental locations across Europe and offers 20-40% reductions on walk-in rates.
 However, if it transpires that a different ski rental location is preferable for your resort and accommodation, we’ll recommend that instead ̶ your satisfaction always comes first!